If you’ve been smelling things that aren’t there (phantosmia), you’re in good company: lots of it.

 Phantosmia is also far more common in people over the age of 40, says a study.

-The study was led by Kathleen Bainbridge, PhD, using data from over 7,400 participants at least 40, from the 2011-2014 National Health and Nutrition Examination Survey (NHANES).
+The study used data from over 7,400 participants at least age 40, from the 2011-2014 National Health and Nutrition Examination Survey (NHANES).

 Phantosmia is not to be confused with parosmia.
 Parosmia is smelling something that IS there, but the sense of the odor is impaired.

-The NHANES survey question asked if sometimes, one would smell something bad, unpleasant or burning when no source of the odor could be found.
+The NHANES survey question asked if people sometimes would smell something bad, unpleasant or burning when no source of the odor could be found.

 The paper points out that the ability to identify actual existing odors declines as we age.
 However, smelling something that’s not there becomes more common as people get older.